dacz/rxr/docs/Wishlist.md

 I plan to work on (and you can help, too):

 * better docs
-* example app (Redux and RxR) to demonstrate that it is really easy to rewrite and demonstrate async
+* _partially done_ - example app (Redux and RxR) to demonstrate that it is really easy to rewrite and demonstrate async
 * make `combineReducersWithStructure` and `createMessageStreamsWithStructure` (and find shorter names for them) to allow messageStreams and it's reducers to maintain their own separate parts of the state (but is has to work with Immutable out of the box)
 * DevTools
 * logger (and generally easy adding the middleware)